Animals in Danger

 How Acute is the Case?

-If you hear about or see an animal in an urgent need of help, please contact the police or the official veterinary surgeon acting as an animal welfare authority.
+If you hear about or see an animal in an urgent need of help, please contact the police or the official veterinary of your municipality acting as an animal welfare authority (contact your own municipality’s telephone exhange for contact information).
+In acute cases you can always call 112.

 Immediate help may be needed, for instance, if animal is: